hachiko-8ko/ichigo/src/HtmlComponent/BoundComponent.README.md

 Repeat the contents of the element once for every item in the value of propertyName.
 Does nothing if the value is not iterable.
 WARN: String is iterable and passing them is allowed.

+WARN: If you want to use table with thead elements, you should use tbody and put the :loop on tbody.
+Of the two options, putting the binding on the parent and repeating everything inside or putting the binding on the row and having a floating ghost parent (like angular's ng-for), I think binding the parent is cleaner for every case except this single table scenario.

 After each item is added, the method loopPostProcess() is executed, taking these inputs:
 > `(row: WhateverTypeIsIterated, addedContent: Node[], allRows: Iterable<WhateverTypeIsIterated>, previousContent: DocumentFragment)`